WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 `getnewaddress`
 9. Generate the first 101 blocks with:
 `generatetoaddress 101 <replace_new_address_here>`
-10. Now you have your own Bitcoin blockchain and you are good to go.
+10. Now you have your own Bitcoin blockchain and you are a God there - try to resist the insurmountable temptation to start your own shit coin, remember there is only one true coin.
 You can create transactions with the Send button and confirm with:
 `generatetoaddress 1 <replace_new_address_here>`

 ## Setup Wasabi Backend